But what about now? And how did it start? Let’s take a history dive, shall we?

 Once the war was over, the US continued to support the Netherlands through the Marshall Plan.
-Officially known the European Recovery Program, it was named after it’s originator, Secretary of State George Marshall.
+Officially known as the European Recovery Program, it was named after its originator, Secretary of State George Marshall.
 It provided billions of dollars in economic assistance to countries in Western Europe.
-The intent was to set up and preserve institutions of free trade and liberal democracy.
+The motive was to set up and preserve institutions of free trade and liberal democracy.
 As a consequence, the US and the Netherlands share a similar outlook and value system in politics and economics.
 There have, of course, been some sharp divergences.

 Currently, the two countries are close partners in trade and policy.
-The US is the largest foreign investor in the Netherlands and the Netherlands is the 3rd largest foreign investor in the US.
+The US is the largest foreign investor in the Netherlands and the Netherlands is the fourth-largest foreign investor in the US.

 Surprise!
 We have differences too

 Sure, talking about American-Dutch relations, there have been some bones of contention along the way, most prominently the tolerant Dutch attitude towards soft drugs as opposed to the hard-line sometimes taken by the US (on a state level, however, more and more are legalising the use of marihuana).
 The winds of political change under Trump created further discord, with the Dutch for example remaining strong supporters of the pro-choice movement on the international stage while American policy shifted to a pro-life focus.

 Where does this friendship go from here?
 It seems that, with Biden’s presidency, American-Dutch relations are mending from the “more awkward” period of Trump leadership.

 Anything to add on American-Dutch Relations?
 Tell us in the comments below!

 Feature Image: Dutch National Archive/ CC0Croes, Rob C./ Anefo